 Be Ready to Pass a Law Enforcement Background Check

-Background checks for police officers are thorough and grueling, and they'll include looking at your past work history, any past detected or undetected criminal history, psychological evaluations, and even a polygraph exam.
+Background checks for police officers are thorough and grueling.
+They'll look at your past work history, any past detected or undetected criminal history, psychological evaluations, and even a polygraph exam.

-Avoid Mistakes in Your Law Enforcement Application
+Avoid Mistakes in Your Application

 Far too many people never make it past the first application when they go for law enforcement careers because they leave too many omissions in their applications or they make too many simple mistakes.
 Read and fill out your application thoroughly to make sure you don't end up in the "do not hire" pile before you even have a chance to show what you can offer.